julsemaan/anyfile-notepad/README.md

 ## Building the app

-> NOTE: These instructions are made for Linux
+> NOTE: These instructions are made for Linux and were tested on Debian 8

 First, install `perl`, `cpan`, `gcc` and `make` from your distribution repository.
 Then install these packages from CPAN: